Other Known Faiths

 Each faith is a brilliant color in the rainbow of religions.
 In embracing the spirit of interfaith understanding, one acknowledges that the same Truth found in one’s chosen faith is reflected in the other paths as well.

-In the LOTUS All Faiths Hall, the following traditions have been selected to represent Other Known Faiths: Pacific Region, Jain, Zoroastrianism, Baha'i, Confucianism, and Integral Yoga.
+In LOTUS All Faiths Hall, the following traditions have been selected to represent Other Known Faiths: Pacific Region, Jainism, Zoroastrianism, Baha’i, and Confucianism.

 O lo – the – hidden – face—e!